5/20/2024

 • The most commonly used system separated SCN into 16 races.

-• More recently, a new classification system called the HG Type test has been widely adopted.
-The HG Type test is similar to a SCN race test, but includes only the seven sources of resistance in available SCN-resistant soybean varieties.
+• The most recent classification system, called the HG Type test, has now been widely adopted.
+The HG Type test is similar to a SCN race test but includes only the seven sources of resistance in available SCN-resistant soybean varieties.

 • Results are shown as a percentage, indicating how much the nematode population from a soil sample increased on each of the seven lines.

-• The HG Type test indicates which sources of resistance would be suited for the field being tested.
-For example, if an HG type contains the number 2, this indicates that PI88788 would not be an effective source of SCN resistance (Table 1).
+• The HG Type test indicates which sources of resistance would not be suited for the field being tested.
+For example, if an HG type contains the number 2, this indicates that PI88788 would not be fully effective source of SCN resistance (Table 1).

 Table 1.
 Indicator lines for HG Type classification of SCN.